ViBlog/viewpager/viewpager-intro.md

 }
 ```

-We need now to add the title when creating the data holder.
+We need now to add the title when creating the data.

 ```java
 // MainActivity